Anxiety, Depression Symptoms, or Both?

 3.)
 Difficulty concentrating.
 With either depression or anxiety, the ability to concentrate, to sit quietly and read a book, can be very hard.
 Zoning out during movies becomes the norm, and it can even be hard to stay engaged in conversation.
 Trouble focusing comes in slightly different versions.
 With anxiety you’re easily distracted by worries.
 With depression difficulty concentrating can be both emotional (indifference or even revulsion) or it can be more of a cognitive problem.
 It may be associated with other cognitive problems such as decreased short-term memory, difficulty making even minor decisions and so on.
 Another cause of distractibility, ADD and ADHD, can co-exist with either depression or anxiety.

 4.)
 Restlessness.
 Whether it’s a bouncing leg, hand wringing, or teeth grinding—anxiety seldom comes without motion.
 With depression, some people experience “psychomotor agitation”–they pace the room, bite their nails, or fidget incessantly.
 With mixed anxiety depression disorder, others with depression feel weighed down by a ton of bricks, and some people may feel both slowed down and restless at the same time.
+If you struggle with sleeping because of this restlessness, it might be a good idea to consider reading a marijuana blog.
+I hear marijuana helps with sleep, as does CBD oil.
+Why not read the CBDPure review by HerbMighty if you are looking to develop more of an understanding.

 5.)
 Lack of Joy.
 It’s hard to have fun and enjoy yourself when you’re anxious, depressed, or both.
 In depression, this lack of ability to experience joy is a core symptom called “anhedonia”, which literally means “without pleasure.”
 Depression also saps energy and motivation, so even doing what you ordinarily love to do can seems pointless and not worth the effort.
 Anxiety is a type of fear.
 And when someone experiences fear as utterly real and overwhelming—it’s pretty much impossible to relax and enjoy oneself.